sergei-mironov/urembed/README.md

     val binary : unit -> transaction blob

 Additionally, urembed is able to bind top-level JavaScript functions via JavaScript FFI.
-In order to do it, user has to name the file with .js extention and name their top-level functions using the 'name\_type' format.
-For example:
+In order to do it, user has to make sure that FILE has .js extention and name their top-level functions using the 'name\_type' format.
+For
+example:

     function init_unit(menustyle_css_class, text_string) {}